MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/owner-requirements-and-privileges.md

 ---
-title: Owner requirements and privileges
+title: Lobby ownership
 author: joannaleecy
-description: Learn about owner requirements and privileges. ms.author: joanlee ms.date: 10/25/2021 ms.topic: article
+description: Learn about lobby ownership and related privileges ms.author: joanlee ms.date: 02/28/2023 ms.topic: article ms.service: playfab
-ms.service: playfab
 keywords: playfab, multiplayer, lobby, matchmaking, types ms.localizationpriority: medium
 ---

-# Owner requirements and privileges
+# Lobby ownership

-This article explains about Lobby owner requirements and privileges.
+This article explains Lobby ownership and the privileges it enables.

+## Lobby owners vs members

+PlayFab entities interact with lobbies as either owners or members.

+The PlayFab entities that PlayFab Lobby currently supports are `title_player_account` for players and `game_server` for game servers.
+For more information on these entity types, see [Available built-in entity types](/gaming/playfab/features/data/entities/available-built-in-entity-types).

+Lobby members are players who have joined a lobby.
+Each member has an isolated property bag of member data.

+Lobby owners are players or game servers who can modify the global lobby properties and other [special privileges](#owner-privileges).
+Lobbies owned by players are referred to as client-owned lobbies.
+Lobbies owned by game servers are referred to as server-owned lobbies.

+Players may be both the owner and a member of a lobby simultaneously.

+A game server can be the owner of a lobby but can't be a member.

+## Establishing and changing ownership

+Ownership of a lobby is initially granted when the lobby is first created.
+If a player creates a lobby, that player owns the lobby.
+If a game server creates a lobby, that game server owns the lobby.
+For more information on creating lobbies, see [Create a lobby](create-a-lobby.md).

+Only one entity may own the lobby at a time, but ownership of the lobby may change throughout the lifetime of the lobby.
+For more information on ownership changes, see [Lobby ownership changes](ownership-changes.md).

-## Owner requirements
+## Owner Privileges

-The owner of a lobby can be either a client or a server.
-Both must have access to the title.
-Client owners must also be a member of the lobby.
+The owner of a lobby has privileges that non-owning members of the lobby don't have.

-In other words, there are two main types of lobbies available&mdash;Server-owned and client-owned.

-Server-owned lobbies can be lobbies owned by your title and waits for players to join.
-These lobbies have your title game server listed as the owner.
-Client-owned lobbies are those that are created on behalf on players.
-These lobbies have a client listed as the owner.
-It's important to note that PlayFab Lobby is a service so all lobbies are created on PlayFab servers.

-To learn how to create lobbies, see [Create a lobby](create-a-lobby.md) and [Lobby and matchmaking walkthrough](lobby-and-matchmaking.md).

-## Privileges

-The owner of a lobby has special privileges.

-1. The owner can set lobby level items.
+1. The owner can set pre-defined global lobby properties (for example, the lobby's access policy) and custom global lobby properties.
+For more information on these properties, see [Lobby properties](lobby-properties.md).
-    * Server owners are allowed to modify everything that can be modified, except member data.
-    * Client owners are allowed to modify everything a server owner can and their own member data.
-They can't modify other members' data.
 2. The owner can remove members from the lobby.
-3. The owner may appoint another owner.
-This occurs by sending an update with the owner field specified.
+3. The owner may assign another owner in their place.
-    * The server owner can only specify another server to be the new owner.
+    * In server-owned lobbies, the owner can only assign another server as the new owner.
-    * The client owner can only specify another client, who is a member of the lobby, to be the new owner.
+    * In client-owned lobbies, the owner can only assign another member as the new owner.

-### Privileges for server owners only

-* Server owner can query for lobbies they own.
-* Lobby is hidden during ownership migration.
-After a lobby owner change, the new server owner needs to re-establish notification subscription and get a new subscribe connection.
-This turns the lobby visibility back on for search.
-* Server owner can control notifications to its members

 ## See also